pages-cms/hunvreus.github.com/_posts/2012-11-17-alcohol-personal-growth.md

 <p align="center"><img src="http://teddy.fr/files/bottles.png" alt="Bottles" /></p>

-I never considered myself a heavy drinker, and so do most of other people around me.
+I never considered myself a heavy drinker, and so do most of people around me.
 What is the big deal if that slight hangover can be shaved off in a few hours?
 A solid breakfast, plenty of water and a run will take care of it.
 Well, actually maybe not: I have the feeling that little routine of occasional excess may have seriously slowed me down...

 It is a strange thing to observe our social gatherings through sober eyes.
 A frightening view sometimes.
 Alcohol is practically shoved down your throat.
 Refusing a drink is the cause of strange looks at the very least, and quite often seems to be an invitation to coercion: after all, "you work hard, you play hard", no?
 Well, not exactly.